Up to five days of independent canoeing in western part of Czechia. Ohře river offers an unforgettable experience for all canoe enthusiasts

-- Insurance against damage is included in the rental price (insurance does not apply to theft, loss and damage involving intent such as an open fire, for example)
+- Insurance against damage of rental equipment is included in the rental price (insurance does not apply to theft, loss and damage involving intent such as an open fire, for example)

 - Transport of the equipment back to the starting point (the rented material must be returned at the endpoints indicated by us)

-- Full colour river guide with all necessary details on weirs, rapids and campsites
+- River map with all necessary details on weirs, rapids and campsites

 - Emergency hotline